-HOOD participants who decline participation in the OCS and who ask that their data not be migrated into the new platform will not have their data merged into the OCS.
-Their data will be permanently deleted from the HOOD dataset, as specified in the original HOOD Information for Participants.
+HOOD participants who declined participation in the OCS and who asked that their data not be migrated into the new platform did nothave their data merged into the OCS.
+Their data waspermanently deleted from the HOOD dataset, as specified in the original HOOD Information for Participants.